 Sex and the law is an expansive topic.
 Often, the idea behind these laws depends on what, exactly, is involved.
 Most criminal laws related to sex seek to punish sexual assault while protecting children and the public from lewdness or indecency.
 On the other hand, constitutional and statutory provisions generally protect a reasonable expectation of privacy for consenting adults.
 There can also be public health issues relating to sexually transmitted diseases (STDs) and promoting safe sex or abstinence.

 This article summarizes prohibited consensual sexual activity laws in Vermont.
 The focus here is on lewdness, public indecency, and similar offenses.
-Separate articles cover sex assault and prostitution and there's a separate section on same-sex rights in general.
+Separate articles cover sexual assault and prostitution, and there's a separate section on same-sex rights in general.

 Prohibited Consensual Sexual Activity Laws